wangqiang9/SketchKnitter/README.md

-ema_rate,          # comma-separated list of EMA values category,          # list of category name to be trained. data_dir,          # the data sets path. image_size,        # the max numbers of datasets. class_cond,        # whether to use guidance technology. batch_size,        # batch size of training.
+ema_rate,          # comma-separated list of EMA values category,          # list of category name to be trained. data_dir,          # the data sets path. pen_break,         # determines the experience value of stroke break. image_size,        # the max numbers of datasets. class_cond,        # whether to use guidance technology. batch_size,        # batch size of training.